mperktold/blocking-dialogs/README.md

 ### [Deadlock](https://github.com/mperktold/blocking-dialogs/blob/main/src/main/java/com/example/application/views/deadlock/DeadlockView.java)

-In this version, we just block in the event listener without thinking too much about it, which doesn't work, because it results in a deadlock.
+In this version, we just block in the event listener without thinking too much about it.
+That doesn't work, because it results in a deadlock.
 It is not a real solution, but it serves to highlight the problem and as a starting point for other solutions.

 So why doesn't this work?
 There are three problems:
 1. We block inside the event handler, which prevents Vaadin from sending a response back to the browser.
 2. When we block, we wait for the result of the dialog.
 But the dialog hasn't been sent to the browser yet at that point.
 3. We block while holding the lock on the VaadinSession.
 So even if the client would send a result to the server, Vaadin couldn't call the corresponding listener because it can't obtain the lock.

-Let's fix these.

 ### [No Lock](https://github.com/mperktold/blocking-dialogs/blob/main/src/main/java/com/example/application/views/nolock/NoLockView.java)